freenas/freenas-docs/userguide/storage.rst

 ~~~~~~~~~~

 :menuselection:`Storage --> Volumes --> View Disks`
-allows you to view all of the disks recognized by the %brand% system.
+shows all of the disks recognized by the %brand% system.
+An example is
-An example is shown in
+shown in
 :numref:`Figure %s <viewing_disks_fig>`.

 .. _viewing_disks_fig: